Guidelines owned by an organization:

 Guidelines that are created under your personal account, can be used for exploring, learning or teaching purposes.
 Personal guidelines cannot be published into versions, or made public, and you cannot invite viewers and co-authors.
 You also cannot get a Word export of your guideline.

-How to get an organizational account?: sign up here, and we will contact you.
+Sign up here, and we will contact you.
 Read more on our project site

 Was this article helpful?